framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 should be made "carefully".
 They could easily lead to that the installer can no longer change the configuration file.

-Should there be a problem: The installer always creates a debug log in the file `/root/raspiBackupInstallUI.log`, which helps in the search for the cause.
+The installer always creates a debug log in the file `/root/raspiBackupInstallUI.log`, which should be provided in a git issue, if there are any installer issues.

 ## The notification by e-mail

 Notifications by e-mail require a correctly configured local MTA such as *Postfix*, *nullmailer*, *msmtp* or *Exim4*.
-If *Pushover*, *Slack* or *Telegram* is used, the configuration file of *raspiBackup* must first be manually with the required configuration data beforehand.
+If *Pushover*, *Slack* or *Telegram* is used, the configuration file of *raspiBackup* must first be manually updated with the required configuration data for the notification tools beforehand.
 See chapter [General configuration](general-config-options.md).
 A notification test can be carried out with the option `-F`.

 ## Create a backup ...

 Since the backup partition is already mounted under `/backup` [(see above)](#backup-directory), the backup can be started.
 Perhaps with detailed messages the first time:

 ```
 sudo raspiBackup -m detailed